PladsElsker/blender-clipboard-projection/README.md

 This addon introduces two operators that leverage the clipboard for efficient texture and image data transfer.

 ### Render image to clipboard
-This feature allows you to quickly render an image from a specifically **selected** camera to your clipboard, bypassing the usual process of rendering from the **active** camera.
+This feature allows you to render an image from a specifically **selected** camera to your clipboard, bypassing the usual process of rendering from the **active** camera.
 It's a convenient method for capturing renders without the usual navigation through menus.

 ### Project clipboard on mesh
 Reverse the process by projecting an image from your clipboard onto a selected mesh within Blender, following these steps: